-Frank Gulino, a native of New York City, now lives in the Washington, D.C., metropolitan area, where he maintains an active schedule as a composer and has appeared with the Prince George’s Philharmonic, Capital Wind Symphony, and Maryland Choral Society.
-Frank is a graduate of The Peabody Conservatory of The Johns Hopkins University, where he earned a Bachelor of Music degree in Bass Trombone Performance.
-At Peabody, he studied with Randy Campora and Jim Olin of the Baltimore Symphony Orchestra (BSO).
-Frank has also studied with David Fedderly of the BSO, Vincent Belford of the New Jersey Symphony Orchestra and jazz artist Bob Ferrel.
+Frank Gulino, a native of New York City, now resides in the Washington, D.C., metropolitan area, where he maintains an active schedule as a composer and bass trombonist.
+Frank holds a Bachelor of Music degree in Bass Trombone Performance from The Peabody Conservatory of Johns Hopkins University, where he studied with Randy Campora, Jim Olin, and David Fedderly, all of the Baltimore Symphony Orchestra.
+Frank has also studied with Vincent Belford of the New Jersey Symphony Orchestra and jazz artist Bob Ferrel.

-As a trombonist, Frank has performed at Carnegie Hall, the Music Center at Strathmore, the New Jersey Performing Arts Center (NJPAC), and the Joseph Meyerhoff Symphony Hall, home of the BSO.
-While at Peabody, Frank appeared with the BSO brass section and served as the bass trombonist of the Peabody Symphony Orchestra, Peabody Concert Orchestra, and the Peabody Wind Ensemble, one of the nation’s premier collegiate wind bands.
-Frank can be heard on a number of recordings with the Peabody Wind Ensemble, each released on the Naxos record label.
-Frank is an artist/clinician for the Edwards Instrument Company and performs exclusively on Edwards trombones and Griego mouthpieces.
+As a trombonist, Frank has appeared at Carnegie Hall, the Music Center at Strathmore, the New Jersey Performing Arts Center (NJPAC), and the Joseph Meyerhoff Symphony Hall, home of the Baltimore Symphony Orchestra.
+He has also served on the faculties of both the DC Trombone Workshop and the Shepherd Trombone Workshop.
+Frank is an artist/clinician for the Edwards Instrument Company and performs on Edwards trombones and Griego mouthpieces.

-As a composer, Frank has had works commissioned, performed, and commercially recorded by some of the world’s foremost brass players, including euphonium virtuoso Steven Mead, St. Louis Symphony Orchestra bass trombonist Gerry Pagano, Atlanta Symphony Orchestra bass trombonist Brian Hecht, National Symphony Orchestra principal trombonist Craig Mulcahy, and Christopher Dudley, solo trombonist of the Bergen Filharmoniske Orkester in Bergen, Norway.
-In addition, Frank’s works have been performed at venues around the world, such as the John F. Kennedy Center for the Performing Arts and the United States Capitol in Washington, D.C.; the Joseph Alessi Seminar in Fossano, Italy; the International Trombone Festival; the American Trombone Workshop; the International Tuba Euphonium Conference; the Lasnamäe Muusikakool in Tallinn, Estonia; the Korskirken in Bergen, Norway; the Jazeps Vitols Latvian Academy of Music in Riga, Latvia; the Jeju Arts Center in Jeju Province, South Korea; and dozens of colleges, universities, and conservatories, both domestically and abroad.
-Frank is a member of the American Society of Composers, Authors and Publishers (ASCAP) and received ASCAP Plus Awards in 2013, 2014, and 2015.
+As a leading composer of contemporary brass music, Frank has had works commissioned, performed, and recorded by some of the world’s foremost brass players, including international euphonium virtuoso Steven Mead, St. Louis Symphony Orchestra bass trombonist Gerry Pagano, Atlanta Symphony Orchestra bass trombonist Brian Hecht, National Symphony Orchestra principal trombonist Craig Mulcahy, Boston Symphony Orchestra principal tubist Mike Roylance, and Christopher Dudley, solo trombonist of the Bergen Filharmoniske Orkester in Bergen, Norway.
+Frank’s works have been performed at the John F. Kennedy Center for the Performing Arts and the United States Capitol in Washington, D.C., as well as at venues in Argentina, Estonia, Italy, Latvia, Mexico, Panama, Portugal, Singapore, South Korea, Spain, Taiwan, the United Kingdom, and Uruguay.
+Additionally, Frank’s music has been performed at dozens of colleges, universities, and conservatories, both domestically and abroad, and remains exceedingly popular among performers and audiences alike.
+Frank is a member of the American Society of Composers, Authors and Publishers (ASCAP) and is a four-time ASCAP Plus Award winner.

 Frank’s works, published by The FJH Music Company, Cimarron Music Press, and 200 Miles to Arnstadt Publications, are available from major music distributors all over the world, including J.W.
 Pepper, Hickey’s Music Center, SheetMusicPlus, and many others.
-Additionally, Frank’s work has appeared on both the Maryland Music Educators Association (MMEA) and the New York State School Music Association (NYSSMA) repertoire lists, while Worlds Apart and Aces were selected to be the required final round repertoire for the 2017 ITA George Roberts Bass Trombone Competition and the 2017 Leonard Falcone International Euphonium and Tuba Competition, respectively.
+Additionally, Frank’s work has appeared on both the Maryland Music Educators Association (MMEA) and the New York State School Music Association (NYSSMA) repertoire lists and has also appeared on the required repertoire lists for the ITA George Roberts Bass Trombone Competition, ITEC Solo Tuba Competition, and the Leonard Falcone International Euphonium and Tuba Competitions.

 “Playing Edwards trombones has benefited me tremendously as both a performer and a composer.
 Not only does my Edwards provide me with the finest playing experience available, but the outstanding flexibility and other characteristics of the horn continue to inform my writing for the instrument.
 I look forward to writing for the trombone for a very long time, due in no small part to Edwards having redefined the musical possibilities for this instrument.”